jonnor/datascience-master/tip360/braindump.md

 Features for machine learning.
 Convolutional Neural Networks
 melspectogram

+Can mel-scaled spectrograms be used as 'raw' data format?
+Requirements:
+- Learn-able.
+Can be used to train strong methods.
+- Annotate-able.
+Can be labeled by humans to establish ground truth.
+Transform back to audio for listening?
+- Adaptable, can be used for other purposes than originally intended.
+Ex.
+From birdsong presence detection to bird species classification Can be used to develop stronger systems as state of art improves, or constraints are relaxed.
+- General-purpose.
+Can be used across a wide range of problems.
+Bioacoustics, ecoacoustics, industrial monitoring, security

 What is a good compression scheme for specrograms?
 Should they be recorded/transmitted raw, or after applying normalization?